Spaces available for reservation:

 Remove the power cables from the lab cart.

-Loan laptops to other teachers or students for use in other classes.
+Loan Chromebooks to other teachers or students for use in other classes.